 There should be no room for national rules.

 CER considered that rule n°14.2 should cover the situation where the train driver has to report the location of the incident if there is excessive wheel slip.
 In addition, the application guide should explain that this situation should be covered by rule 14.2.
 ERA agreed with this approach.

+The topic “Sanding – automatic sanding device and report in case of use of the sanding device” has been listed as an open point in Appendix I.

 Platform gap procedures